Are you ready for the ultimate clash between Hive vs Tado?

 Temperature Control and Scheduling

-Geofencing and Location-Based Control
+Geofencing and Location-Based Features

 Voice Assistant Integration